kurmasz-assignments/cis452-lab-8-scheduling/README.md

 The goal of this lab is to explore process scheduling in Linux and to explore system calls that allow users to modfiy scheduling.

+Important: This lab does not work well on a virtual machine.
+Please use EOS, or some other physcial Linux machine.
+Don't use WSL on Windows.

 ### Processor Affinity

 As discussed in class,